Utah Deaf History and Culture

 Anne Leahy and Doug Stringham, long-time Deaf LDS Church history scholars, have done extensive research on the history of the Deaf LDS Church and the early history of the Utah School for the Deaf.
 Visit Anne Leahy and Doug Stringham's research collection, "Far Away, In The West: The Emergence of Utah's Deaf Community, 1885-1910." for additional information on the early history of our Utah Deaf Community.

-This webpage outlines how the Utah School for the Deaf (USD) was established in 1884 and how it marked the beginning of Utah's Deaf community.
-Deaf communities have grown and progressed over time in Ogden and Salt Lake City, with students emerging as future community leaders.
+This webpage outlines how the Utah School for the Deaf (USD) was established in 1884 and marked the beginning of Utah's Deaf community.
+Deaf communities have progressed in Ogden and Salt Lake City, with students becoming future community leaders.
 In addition, the oral and mainstreaming movements impacted our Utah Deaf community in the 1960s.

 The Population of Deaf People

-In 1849, the population of Deaf people in Utah began to rise.
-In the United States census of 1860, 14 Deaf people were documented living in Salt Lake, Davis, Utah, and Iron counties.
+The population of Deaf people in Utah began to rise in 1849.
+According to the United States census of 1860, 14 Deaf people were documented living in Salt Lake, Davis, Utah, and Iron counties.
 In 1900, Salt Lake, Davis, and Weber counties had 343 Deaf people.
 Ten years later, in 1910, the number of Deaf people declined.
-These counties had a total of 236 Deaf people (Stringham & Leahy, 2013).
-There was no deaf school at the time, and there was no sense of community among Deaf people.
+These counties had 236 Deaf people (Stringham & Leahy, 2013).
+There was no deaf school at the time and no sense of community among Deaf people.

 Deaf Utahns Educated or Tutored At Home

-Before the establishment of the Utah School for the Deaf in Salt Lake City, Utah in 1884, Deaf Utahns were schooled or tutored at home.
+Before establishing the Utah School for the Deaf in Salt Lake City, Utah, in 1884, Deaf Utahns were schooled or tutored at home.
 Several Deaf children were homeschooled throughout the Utah territory period, according to Anne Leahy and Doug Stringham, long-time and well-known Deaf LDS history historians.
 State educational agencies were not founded in the Utah Territory until 1877, and the Salt Lake City Board of Education was not established until 1890.
-Children in Utah, especially Deaf children, did not have access to a public school (Anne Leahy, personal communication, June 7, 2011).
+As a result, children in Utah, especially Deaf children, did not have access to a public school (Anne Leahy, personal communication, June 7, 2011).

 The Founding of the Utah School for the Deaf

-The Utah School for the Deaf, which opened in Salt Lake City in 1884, had a profound impact on the lives of its students.
-The students at USD established a sense of community during this time period (Roberts, 1994).
+The Utah School for the Deaf, which opened in Salt Lake City in 1884, profoundly impacted the lives of its students.
+The students at USD established a sense of community during this period (Roberts, 1994).

-As USD developed, the majority of the student body on campus was made up of younger students.
-According to Roberts (1994), the dynamics of their social interactions changed throughout time, and the prospects for individual growth and independence increased considerably.
-Students were given education and social skills training in order to learn how to work together, find work, and contribute to society.
+As USD developed, most of the student body on campus comprised younger students.
+According to Roberts (1994), the dynamics of their social interactions changed over time, and the prospects for individual growth and independence increased considerably.
+Students were given education and social skills training to learn how to work together, find work, and contribute to society.
 Over time, deaf marriage patterns and vocational training have changed.

-Changes in the nature of the Utah Deaf community happened as a result of USD's influence.
+Changes in the nature of the Utah Deaf community happened due to USD's influence.
 USD immediately began preparing the students to be future leaders in Salt Lake City and Ogden, Utah.
 In addition, the school assisted in the formation of social organizations for the deaf both within and outside of the state.
-Students were given the chance to improve their leadership skills so that they could serve in a wide range of social, educational, religious, and vocational groups (Roberts, 1994).
+As a result, students were given a chance to improve their leadership skills to serve in a wide range of social, educational, religious, and vocational groups (Roberts, 1994).

 When the Utah School for the Deaf was founded in 1884, Laron Pratt, a 37-year-old early Deaf leader, wrote an essay to the editor of the Deseret News called "Deaf Mutes: A Good Word in Behalf of the Unfortunates."
-It praised the legislature's provision for Deaf children's education in the Utah Territory, as well as provided a hearing audience with an insider's view of the culture (Anne Leahy, personal communication, June 3, 2011).
+It praised the legislature's provision for Deaf children's education in the Utah Territory and provided a hearing audience with an insider's view of the culture (Anne Leahy, personal communication, June 3, 2011).
 He explained:

 Deaf Mutes